 Pakistan says Indian aircraft 'released a payload' after crossing frontier, no casualties

-ISLAMABAD: Pakistan's military said on Tuesday (Feb 26) Indian military aircraft crossed the line of control frontier in the disputed Kashmir region and "released a payload" after Pakistan scrambled its own jets, but there was no casualties or damage.
+ISLAMABAD: Pakistan's military said on Tuesday (Feb 26) that Indian military aircraft crossed into its territory in the disputed Kashmir region and "released a payload" after Pakistan scrambled its own jets, but there was no casualties or damage.

+The confrontation follows escalating tensions between the nuclear-armed rivals since the Feb 14 suicide bombing in Kashmir, when 40 Indian paramilitary police were killed by a Pakistani-based militant group.
+New Delhi blamed Islamabad, which denies having a role in the attack.

 "Indian aircrafts intruded from Muzafarabad sector," Pakistani military spokesman Major General Asif Ghafoor said on Twitter early on Tuesday, referring to an area in the Pakistan-administered part of Kashmir.

+READ: Kashmir car bomb kills 44; India demands Pakistan act against militants

-He said "facing timely and effective response from Pakistan Air Force", the Indian aircraft "released payload in haste while escaping which fell near Balakot.
-No casualties or damage."
+Ghafoor said "facing timely and effective response from Pakistan Air Force", the Indian aircraft "released payload in haste while escaping which fell near Balakot.
+No casualties or damage".

+Balakot, a town in the Khyber Pakhtunkhwa province in Pakistan, is about 50km from the Line of Control (LoC), which acts as a de facto border between the two countries that have fought three wars since their independence from British colonial rule in 1947.